Jeffchiucp/Conference-Reservation-Using-Google-Engine-API/README.md

 - [Data Modeling for Google App Engine Using Python and ndb (Screencast)](https://www.youtube.com/watch?v=xZsxWn58pS0)
 - [App Engine Modeling: Parent-Child Models (GitHub)](https://github.com/GoogleCloudPlatform/appengine-modeling-ndb/blob/master/parent_child_models.py)

+Task 1: Add Sessions to a Conference

+Overview

+Sessions can have speakers, start time, duration, type of session (workshop, lecture etc…), location.
+You will need to define the Session class and the SessionForm class, as well as appropriate Endpoints.
+You are free to choose how you want to define speakers, eg just as a string or as a full fledged entity.
+Define Session class and SessionForm

+In the SessionForm pass in:
+Session name
+highlights
+speaker
+duration
+typeOfSession
+date
+start time (in 24 hour notation so it can be ordered).
+Ideally, create the session as a child of the conference.
+Define the following Endpoints methods

+getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions getConferenceSessionsByType(websafeConferenceKey, typeOfSession) Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop) getSessionsBySpeaker(speaker) -- Given a speaker, return all sessions given by this particular speaker, across all conferences createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference Explain your design choices

+Explain in a couple of paragraphs your design choices for session and speaker implementation
 ### Design and Improvement Tasks

 #### #1 Add Sessions to a Conference